 The alliance is a cooperation between all the financing partners in DK (The Danish Film Institute, the broadcasters, the regional funds and Danish Producers’ Association. )

-Together they made a common strategy, a green production handbook, adopted a certification, sustainability plan templates, a website with case studies written as easy accessible articles and interviews with industry professionals, seminars and trainings.
+Together they made a common strategy, a green production handbook, adapted a certification, sustainability plan templates, a website with case studies written as easy accessible articles and interviews with industry professionals, seminars and trainings.

 In the BFTP alliance, the partners are: TV2, DR, The Danish Film Institute, Viaplay, Warner Bros/Discovery, Producer association, Film Fyn and the West Danish Film Fund.